 26 June 2005

 Vince is finally on-board but Ari tells E that the studio has not sent over the paperwork for Aquaman and he can't find out why.
 They hold off on telling Vince.
 Vince hires an expensive decorator, Carrie Carlson, for his mansion.
 And Drama wants money to have his calves augmented.
 Queen's Blvd gets into Sundance.
 Josh Weinstein, who brought them the script, tells them that James Cameron is directing Aquaman.
 E interrupts Ari's couples therapy and Ari manages to get a hold of Dana Gordon who reassures him.
 Ari and E tell Vince all is well at a celebration for getting into Sundance.
 Then the two hear "Leo" has left to meet with Cameron about a fish movie.

 Season 2, Episode 5: Neighbors3 July 2005

-E and Ari bitterly blame each-other while worrying about the Aqaman-deal even more now the press has leaked it prematurely.
+E and Ari bitterly blame each-other while worrying about the Aquaman-deal even more now that the press has leaked it prematurely.
 While Johnny and Turtle keep spending money Vince still doesn't have, his TV celebrity neighbor Bob Saget expresses high praise for landing Staci, inaccessible to him, and discloses her dubious profession.
 Vince's Queens Boulevard director continues coaching the boys, and gets a high-profile request.